tdw535/TwoLayerFlowVisual/ideas/plan.md

 - [ ] Figure out how to make scatter points look like a mesh/3d

+- [ ] Make webpage prettier (use angular to brush up on it?)

 - [ ] ~~Get simple visualizer working using D3-3D (look into three.js and webgl too if time permits)~~

 - [x] Start using three.js

 - [ ] Figure out how to use node modules with the express server

-- [ ] Get cpp result to show value inside html element
+- [x] Get cpp result to show value inside html element

 - [ ] Get a basic html template down that looks okay